akeneo/portal-helpcenter/content/md/enterprise-repository/4-enterprise-access-to-all.md

 As project manager or supervisor, you can automatize the access to all your console users with a public key on their profile.

-* First from the menu, go to `Console / Project` and select your project.
+1. First from the menu, go to `Console / Project` and select your project.
-* On `SSH Key Access` sub tab
+2. On `SSH Key Access` sub-tab
-* Click on `Change access policy`
+3. Click on `Change access policy`
-* Switch on Access to all your company contacts
+4. Switch on Access to all your company contacts
-* Click `Save` button
+5. Click `Save` button

 [screenshot]

 ::: info
-If you disable the automatic access to the repository, current access are not changed and you need to remove the access key you want manually.
+If you disable the automatic access to the repository, current access is not changed and you need to remove the access key you want manually.
 :::